ResFactory/r2/lib/sql/render/README.md

 ## TODO

+- [ ] Use legacy `state.observableQR` strategy for defining and using schemas
-- Create CALL SqlTextSupplier as a new stored routine object property similar to how a InsertStatementPreparer works.
+- [ ] Create CALL SqlTextSupplier as a new stored routine object property similar to how a InsertStatementPreparer works.
 Just like DML is tied to a table, CALL should be tied to stored routine header(s) so that there's full type- safety integrated into the call.
-- In PostgreSQL dialect:
+- [ ] In PostgreSQL dialect:
-  - array types (e.g. `xyz text[]`) as domains and Axiom(s)
+  - [ ] array types (e.g. `xyz text[]`) as domains and Axiom(s)
-  - in language definition add STABLE and other type-safe modifiers
+  - [ ] in language definition add STABLE and other type-safe modifiers
+- [ ] Creat CTE-based view or stored function returning SETOF TABLE that would allow storing data in SQL view code or a LANGUAGE SQL STRICT IMMUTABLE function.
+This would allow us to use to create small "view tables" for storing configuration as code (e.g. confidential password data can be stored in secure location of server as stateless code to be pulled in regularly instead of treated as stateful data in tables).
+The `dcp_context.context` table as well as many other tiny tables could just be replaced as views or, at worst, materialed views in case performance becomes an issue.
+The primary benefit of creating rows in small tables as views is stateful vs. stateless maintenance.
-- Add symmetric and asymmetric encryption domains for storing passwords, IDs, etc.
+- [ ] Add symmetric and asymmetric encryption domains for storing passwords, IDs, etc.
   - See https://github.com/FiloSottile/age et. al but use built-in database capabilities through SQL whenever possible
-- Add type-safe where criteria builder in DQL SELECT statements so that outbound select columns are properly typed but so are in-bound where criteria with proper bind-able parameters (using ? or :name strategies).
+- [ ] Add type-safe where criteria builder in DQL SELECT statements so that outbound select columns are properly typed but so are in-bound where criteria with proper bind-able parameters (using ? or :name strategies).
   - Most of the value should not be derived for generating static SQL expressions (which should be written out whenever possible) but using Sparx-like QueryDefn dynamic generator for end-user selections